 Finally for the most structured family offices, an increasing part of their chosen allocation buckets can be fully managed in-house.
 However some families will prefer to outsource their personal life management outside their family office structure and chose to solely focus on investment management.

 Family offices come in very different forms.
 But among this diversity one can still observe some general organisational shapes.
 Initial structures can encompass a CEO or CFO together with Private Assistant/Lifestyle Management.
 As structures grow, a CIO will join the team.
-Depending on the level of entities involved the Operational side will need to start being beefed up.
-Finally, the most developed entities will further have dedicated teams to invest and deal with the operation of each internally managed strategy of asset class, thereon adding portfolio manager, research and operational teams.
+Depending on the level of entities involved the operational side will need to start being beefed up.
+Finally, the most developed entities will further have dedicated teams to invest and deal with the operation of each internally managed strategy of asset class, thereon adding portfolio managers, research and operational teams.

 The goal of most family offices being the asset protection and wealth preservation of the family through the generations, they usually deploy a lot of efforts keeping current on all structural subjects that may challenge the wealth of their beneficial owners.
 This may include tax and legal changes, credit, counterparty and operational risks.
 The structure of the family wealth, are usually core subjects together with the capability and strength of their counterparts and business partners in order to mitigate those risks.

-Due to the often dual objectives of maintaining a wealth preservation portfolio (to sustain the ongoing family cost of life) and wealth creation to build for the next generations, it is quite common to have mostly a liquid allocation very conservative while in the less liquid allocation long term holdings in mix of real estate and private equity investments are held.
+Due to the often dual objectives of maintaining a wealth preservation portfolio (to sustain the ongoing family cost of life) and wealth creation to build for the next generations, it is quite common to have mostly a liquid allocation very conservative while in the less liquid allocation, long term holdings in mix of real estate and private equity investments are held.

 The largest family offices (those managing assets in excess of $800M) allocate 20%+ to private equity and close to 15% to real estate, hence replicating the asset allocation of the world’s most successful endowments.
 Direct deals and private equity funds have attracted nearly $15bn from family offices in 2016 according to Campden Research.
-For instance as returns for Family offices were at historical lows in 2015 and 2016, only those allocating a significant part of their assets to alternative investments managed to reach double digit figures.
+For instance as returns for family offices were at historical lows in 2015 and 2016, only those allocating a significant part of their assets to alternative investments managed to reach double digit figures.
 This includes private equity and real estate which illiquidity premium and longer term investment horizon proved beneficial to generate higher returns.

 Besides the hefty returns provided by those asset classes, families appreciate the control and transparency they get on their investments.
 However sourcing the right deal or the right manager isn’t that easy as the market tends to be quite crowded and there’s a lot of « dry powder ».
-BNP Paribas thanks to its expertise, strong network and global footprint has been a pioneer in getting its largest clients access to some of the best private equity managers and most sought after direct deals globally, be it real estate or corporate transactions.
+BNP Paribas, thanks to its expertise, strong network and global footprint, has been a pioneer in getting its largest clients access to some of the best private equity managers and most sought after direct deals globally, be it real estate or corporate transactions.

 Risk Management is high up on investors’ agenda

-Risks faced by family offices are numerous; we divide them in 3 categories:
+Risks faced by family offices are numerous, we divide them in 3 categories:

-1) Counterparty risk: mitigating this risk is Family Offices’ top priority.
+1) Counterparty risk: mitigating this risk is family offices’ top priority.
 Solutions include inter alia limited exposure to any given counterparty, synthetic exposure through total return swaps, T-bills, physical gold and segregated accounts.

-2) Operational risk: as transactions become more complex and regulation even more stringent, operating costs have substantially increased for Family Offices representing 76bps of their assets under management according to Campden Research.
+2) Operational risk: as transactions become more complex and regulation even more stringent, operating costs have substantially increased for family offices representing 76bps of their assets under management according to Campden Research.